Man accused of setting fire to northern Idaho church

-A northern Idaho man has been accused of setting a fire in a Catholic Church in Bonners Ferry.
+BONNERS FERRY, Idaho (AP) — A northern Idaho man has been accused of setting fire in a Catholic Church in Bonners Ferry.

-The Spokesman-Review reports (http://bit.ly/2lT1zDc ) that the 33-year-old man was arrested Thursday after a federal grand jury indicted him for the destruction of religious property and using fire to damage or destroy religious property.
+The Spokesman-Review reports that the 33-year-old man was arrested Thursday after a federal grand jury indicted him for destruction of religious property and using fire to damage or destroy religious property.

 St. Ann’s Catholic Church was destroyed in an April blaze.